shumshersubashgautam/MedicalDiffusionModel/README.md

 This code has been tested on Ubuntu 20.04 and an NVIDIA Quadro RTX 6000 GPU.
 Furthermore it was developed using Python v3.8.

 # Setup
-In order to run our model, we suggest you create a virtual environment
+In order to run  model, suggest you create a virtual environment
 ```
 conda create -n medicaldiffusion python=3.8
 ```